-How surprising is it that cars were once capable of traveling at 25 mph?
-Well, it is not a myth at all, it is a specific truth of the 1880-1890 years.
-Back then, no one could even imagine that in a few years, the car manufacturing industry would build racing vehicles able to handle over 200 mph.
-With the development of this industry, the tire makers figured out that all vehicle components must be adjusted so that they resist the nervous and agile spirit of racing driving.
+How surprising is it that cars were once capable of driving at 25 mph?
+Well, it is not a myth at all, it is a truth specific to the 1880s-1890s.
+Back then, no one could even imagine that in a few decades, the car manufacturing industry would build racing vehicles able to handle over 200 mph.
+With the ongoing development of this industry, tire manufacturers figured out that tires should be adjusted so that they resist the nervous and agile spirit of racing driving.

-And when I say "components", I mean, first of all, the tires of a car.
-We, here at Neotires, like to believe that tires are the most crucial component in the construction of a car.
+Here at Neotires, we believe that tires are the most crucial component in car construction.
 Some might say that it is the engine, others that it is the suspension system.
-But in fact, tires are what establish contact with the road and ensure the performance of a vehicle in various conditions.
+But in fact, tires are the key components for establishing contact with the road and ensuring the vehicle performance in various conditions.

 UHP Tires Quick Overview

-What Makes A UHP Tire Different From Others?
+What Makes An UHP Tire Different From Others?

 The UHP tire segment has a specific clientele.
-Motorists driving on UHP tires are usually demanding and want performance at any cost.
-They are ready to pay exorbitant prices so that both the car and its tires meet the highest performance standards.
+Motorists driving on UHP tires usually demand performance at any cost.
+They are ready to pay exorbitant prices so that their cars and tires meet the highest performance standards.
+On the other hand, manufacturers invest plenty of technologies and advanced compounds to make these tires as performant and enduring as possible.

 UHP Tires' Specs